 Black Mirror is an anthology series too but the episodes are feature film length right on the nose and therefore classify as movies.
 Striking Vipers is hard to describe but essentially follows two college friends who run into each other and begin playing Mortal Kombat online using nifty futuristic immersive gaming devices.
 Needless to say, some things happen in this alter-reality that will not agree with some viewers.
 I loved the creativity of this episode and had to include it in my top 25.

+Now that you’ve had the best of dark cinema for 2019, here are just a few more.
 For a year that many people say is a bad year for film, I am 100% sure there is plenty to offer from 2019.
 In no particular order.

 - Marriage Story